 Glacier Lake, Glacier National Park

-This is hands-down one of the best national parks to visit as a family in the summer.
+This is hands-down one of the best national parks to visit in the summer.
 During most of the year, large portions of Glacier are inaccessible to cars because of the huge amounts of snow it receives.

 However, once July and August roll around, the park can be easily accessed, giving you a chance to see some of the most beautiful mountain scenery in the entire United States.